 Response

 DEQ has considered whether the proposed rule would result in distinct adverse impacts on communities of color, and has concluded that it will not.
-The purpose of this rule is to reduce art glass manufacturers' emissions of metal HAPs to surrounding communities.
+The purpose of this rule is to reduce art glass manufacturers' emissions of HAPs to surrounding communities.
 With the proposed change to apply it statewide, the rule does not differentiate based on the location of the facilities, nor does it encourage or discourage the location of the facilities in any particular area.
 All communities that are impacted by this source category would also benefit from the protection of the rules.

 Some commenters have suggested that the facilities regulated by this rule are in wealthy areas, and that the source category should be defined differently so that disadvantaged communities would benefit more.
 Several commenters mentioned Owens Brockway and General Glass as glass-related facilities that they felt should be regulated by the rule.